-The rules on forced heirship are currently subject to discussion in the Swiss parliament.
-The Federal Council has published a draft bill, which would reduce the compulsory portion for descendants (to half instead of three quarters of the statutory share) and abolish the compulsory portion for the parents of a deceased.
-The resulting increase in a testator's freedom to plan his or her estate upon death would be a welcome change given that we are living in times of more complex familial structures (e.g. patchwork families).
+With regard to the rules on forced heirship, an amendment to the law was recently adopted which will come into force on 1 January 2023.
+The most significant changes are the reduction of the compulsory portion of descendants (from three quarters to half of the statutory share) and the abolition of the compulsory portion of the parents of a deceased.
+The resulting increase in the testator's freedom to plan his or her estate upon death is a welcome change given that we are living in times of more complex familial structures (e.g. patchwork families).